This policy exists to protect your property, as bikes left on campus overnight or for more than just a few days can attract thieves to the campus.

 In the event permission is granted by the faculty member to bring a guest to a classroom, it is the responsibility of the guest’s sponsor/host to make sure the guests do not disrupt the educational environment of the class.
 If the guests do cause a disruption, the faculty member shall request or insist that the guest(s) leave or be removed from the classroom.

-Pets are not allowed on campus, except when accompanying regular class participants for medical reasons.
+Pets are not allowed on campus, except when it is a service animal.

 Visitor Use Policies (Samson Student Center, Holland Center, and Library)